flyntwp/flynt/Components/Wysiwyg/readme.md

 ----

 Text: Content Editor.
-You can specify the width of the content by specifying the theme option to Narrow.
-You can specify which mce buttons you want to appear there, by modifying the hooks defined in lib/Hooks/cleanMceButtons.php
+You can specify the width of the content by specifying the theme.
+You can specify which TinyMCE buttons you want to appear there, by modifying the hooks defined in lib/Hooks/cleanMceButtons.php